 To decide which environment suits your needs, consider your requirements.
 For example, you can focus on increasing the value of your business instead of worrying about the infrastructure, by migrating to a public cloud environment and outsourcing some responsibilities to Google.
 You benefit from an elastic consumption model to optimize your spending and resource usage.
 If you have any requirements, such that you have to keep some of your workloads outside Google Cloud, you might consider a hybrid environment, for example, if you're required to keep part of your workloads in your current environment to comply with data location policies and regulations.
 Or, you can implement an improve and move migration strategy, where you first modernize your workloads in place, and then migrate to Google Cloud.

-Regardless of your target environment type, the goal of this migration is to manage your workloads running in that environment using Anthos.
-By adopting Anthos, you have access to a range of services, including the following:
+Regardless of your target environment type, the goal of this migration is to manage your workloads running in that environment using GKE Enterprise.
+By adopting GKE Enterprise, you have access to a range of services, including the following: